xulihang/BasicCAT-website/imagetrans/index.md

 For now, the online version does not support running multiple instances.
 The language parameters of machine translation and OCR need to be set manually.
 The default language pair is Chinese to English.

+Please note that the automatic translation result may not be satisfying which needs fine-tuning by human.
+Fine-tuning support is one of the characteristics of ImageTrans.

 [Link to the server](http://www.xulihang.me:51045/upload.html)

 ## Examples of Translated Comics